jcouto/JHU-neuropixels-2025/README.md

 | Allen Visual Coding neuropixels tutorial| Tutorial |  [Allen Neuropixels](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html) | Allen Institute|
 | Tutorial to look at data with CellExplorer| Tutorial | [Cell Explorer](https://cellexplorer.org/tutorials/neuropixels-tutorial/) | Peter Petersen|

+We acknowledge the support from NIH U24 award __U24NS140961__.
+This repository was created to support the first course in JHU in October 2025.